 - WebRTC ensures complete and always-on end-to-end encryption.
 Also, it provides security for both voice and video as it uses the Secure RTP (SRTP) protocol for encryption and authentication.

 - WebRTC does not need any software plugins.
 Therefore, it provides the security benefits of avoiding downloading software platforms like Flash.

 - WebRTC enables an organization’s employees to work from a single communications device, be it BYOD or tablets.
 This opens up new ways of getting maximum benefits from a web browser.
 As WebRTC is supported by the security benefits of TLS (Transport Layer Security), it makes the use of BYOD safe from a security standpoint.

 Benefits of WebRTC

-It is easy to understand the hype around WebRTC when one looks at the advantages it delivers to both users and developers.
+It is easy to understand the hype around WebRTC when one looks at the advantages of WebRTC which delivers to both users and developers.
 Be it the fact that WebRTC is open source, to its low latency and interoperability, makes it an attractive technology option: